 Acreage and cultural landscape scheme for grains: Payment per hectare to producers granted from 1991 to 1993 to reduce the intensity of production and conserve cultural landscapes.
 Allocated to cereals based on actual payments.
-In 1994 this programme was brought together with several others to form the Acreage and cultural landscape scheme (see below):
+In 1994 this programme was brought together with several others to form the:

-Acreage and cultural landscape scheme [B.1150.74.17].
-A breakdown of the total expenditure under the Scheme into the various sub-programmes is available and so they continue to be allocated under their historical PSE categories.
-The total expenditure for this budget item is disaggregated into five sub-groups: (i) payments for cereals, potatoes, vegetables, and fruits and berries (C); (ii) payments for coarse fodder (E); (iv) payments based on changed soil conservation - a per-hectare payment for not cultivating erodible soils in autumn, differentiated by erosion risk and a per-hectare payments for planting cover crops in cereal fields and for seeding grass around water courses - (F.2 Based on constraints on fixed inputs); and (v) payments for young farmers (G.1 Based on farm income level).
+Acreage and cultural landscape scheme.
+However, a breakdown of the total expenditure under the Scheme into the various sub-programmes is available and so they continue to be allocated under their historical PSE categories.
+The total expenditure for this budget item is disaggregated into five sub-groups: (i) payments for cereals, potatoes, vegetables, and fruits and berries (C); (ii) payments for coarse fodder (E); (iv) payments based on changed soil conservation - a perhectare payment for not cultivating erodible soils in autumn, differentiated by erosion risk and a per-hectare payments for planting cover crops in cereal fields and for seeding grass around water courses - (F.2 Based on constraints on fixed inputs); and (v) payments for young farmers (G.1 Based on farm income level).